Approximation algorithms for the normalizing constant of Gibbs distributions

+The number of samples drawn by \textsf{TPA} will equal 1 plus a Poisson random variable with mean $q$ \cite{huber2010b}, pages 3--4.
+The output of Algorithm~\ref{ALGtpagibbs} can be used in several different ways.
+When \textsf{TPA} is run $k$ times and the output sets combined, and the result is a Poisson point process on $[z(0),z(\beta)]$ of rate $k$.

 It is even possible to obtain rates that are fractional.
-To obtain rate $k$ where $k$ is not an integer, first run \tpa{} $\lceil k \rceil$ times.
+To obtain rate $k$ where $k$ is not an integer, first run \textsf{TPA} $\lceil k \rceil $ times.
 Then for each point of the process, keep it independently with probability $k / \lceil k \rceil$.
 Otherwise discard it entirely.
-This procedure, known as {\em thinning}, enables creation of a PPP of any positive rate, which will simplify the analysis later.
-(See~\cite[p.
-320]{resnick1992} for more on thinning.)
+This procedure, known as \textit{thinning}, enables creation of a PPP of any positive rate, which will simplify the analysis later; see \cite{resnick1992}, page 320, for more on thinning.

-After a PPP of rate $k$ has been generated, the number of points in the process has a Poisson distribution with mean $k(z(\beta) - z(0)).$ This gives a way of initially getting an estimate of $z(\beta) - z(0)$ that (by choosing $k$ high enough) has a 99\% chance of being within a factor of 2 of the correct value.
+After a PPP of rate $k$ has been generated, the number of points in the process has a Poisson distribution with mean $k(z(\beta) - z(0))$.
+This gives a way of initially getting an estimate of $z(\beta) - z(0)$ that (by choosing $k$ high enough) has a 99\% chance of being within a factor of 2 of the correct value.